 - Moving forward – What ways could we or should we be supporting you that we are not?

 There is a win here for everyone.
-Your client feels valued, and you get information that allows you to course-correct and better manage the relationship and the account.
+Your client feels valued, and you get information that allows you to course-correct and better manage the client relationship and the account.

 Don’t wait for your client to take the initiative.
 YOU take the opportunity in the first quarter to demonstrate to your clients the value you place on their business and your relationship with them.